 What is Dermatopathology?

-Dermatopathologists are highly trained physicians who examine tissue specimens under a microscope, use the medical information shared by your doctor and consult with him or her as necessary.
+Dermatopathologists are highly trained physicians who examine tissue specimens under a microscope, use the medical information your doctor shares, and consult with them as necessary.
 This personal service and collaboration between your doctor and our dermatopathologists help ensure the most precise, conclusive diagnosis.

 Why Cockerell Dermatopathology?

 In today’s ever-changing healthcare environment, patients are gaining more control over their healthcare choices.
 These new-found healthcare freedoms are great for patients however can often lead to confusing internet research and tough choices.
 When it comes to diagnosing skin, hair and nail disorders, Clay J. Cockerell, MD has personally diagnosed over two million specimens and annually renders over 5,000 expert consultations for other pathologists.
 Dr. Cockerell and his team of dermatopathologists conduct daily internal case reviews, which allow multiple dermatopathologists to review difficult cases.
 You, the patient, have a choice when it comes to who you want to diagnose your specimen.
 Demand that it be sent to Cockerell Dermatopathology.

 What are Special Stains and Why are They Used?